sam-mccarthy/glulum/README.md

 # glulum - fractal viewer
-An in-development fractal viewer written with SDL.
+An in-development fractal viewer written with GLFW/GLEW in C++.
 Development currently on hold while I work on other projects.